CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

     * I then provided a report to CISA Vulnrichment for all CWEs that were incorrect based on the consensus.

+    Finally, I show how NotebookLM can be used for CWE assignment

+    * It avoids the problem of
+        * training language models on bad data (existing CVE CWE assignments)
+        * training humans on the detailed CWE standard
+    * NotebookLM did well in recommending a CWE given a CVE Description.... and providing a supporting CVE from the CWE Observed Examples in the CWE standard.
+        *  NotebookLM has a large context window (uses Gemini Pro 1.5) which allows it to digest the large CWE standard, and it is source-grounded
+        *  [./NotebookLM/NotebookLM_Cwe.md](NotebookLM_Cwe) describes how to create this NotebookLM for CWEs

     This section shows the different approaches used (and the subscription plan used):

     1. no-code using the browser chat interface: